 The 5 biggest NFL trade deadline deals that did and didn't happen

-The 5 biggest NFL trade deadline deals that did and didn't happen originally appeared on NBC Sports Chicago
+The 5 biggest NFL trade deadline deals that did and didn't happen originally appeared on NBC Sports Boston

 The 2022 NFL trade deadline has come and gone.